ramanathanlab/genslm/README.md

 # GenSLM

-Transformer language models for the generation of synthetic sequences.
+GenSLMs: Genome-scale language models reveal SARS-CoV-2 evolutionary dynamics

 ## Important Note
 If you intend to use the Reformer model, please uninstall the version of hugging